Hey Whatever

 "Hey Whatever" is a song by Irish boy band Westlife.
 It was released on 15 September 2003 as the lead single from their fourth studio album, Turnaround (2003).
-The song is a re-written version of "Rainbow Zephyr", a popular song by Irish rock band Relish.
+The song is a re-written version of "Rainbow Zephyr", a popular song by Northern Irish rock band Relish.
 Released on 15 September 2003, the song peaked at number four on the UK Singles Chart.

 In Westlife - Our Story, the band said they pushed for "Hey Whatever" to be released as the lead single despite Simon Cowell telling them they did not have a hit.
 The song became one of Westlife's lowest-charting singles and was their first not to sell more than 100,000 copies at the time, selling just under 80,000.